The Best Types of Backyard Hammocks for Maximum Relaxation

-The Brazilian-style design accommodates two people, and the sling is available in a variety of colors and is made of cotton, mesh, polyester, or Sunbrella.
+The Brazilian-style design such as the hammock sky Brazilian double and Vivere double hammock, accommodates two people, and the sling is available in a variety of colors and is made of cotton, mesh, polyester, or Sunbrella.
 Suspend it from the powder-coated steel stand that comes with it.

 Although assembly is required, no tools are required, and consumers claim that it is simple to set up and take down.
 A case is included with the Double Hammock with Stand for easy storage.
 It comes with a stand, so you won't have to worry about finding two precisely spaced trees to hang it from.

 The Warbonnet Blackbird Hammock is made to be comfortable, flexible, and easy to modify.
-This versatile hammock camping solution is suitable for any terrain or weather conditions.
+This versatile hammock camping solution is suitable for any terrain or weather conditions making it one of the best backyard hammocks.
 A foot box, storage shelf, and insect net are just a few of the extra amenities included with the Blackbird.

 This Warbonnet hammock is constructed of DWR-treated 70D nylon for increased water protection and comes in single and double-layer versions.
 While this hammock is quite comfy, taller people (over 6 feet) might prefer the Blackbird XLC which fits users up to 6’6.

 The Eldorado and XLC are both made of identical hammock bodies, with the netting being the sole variation.
 To save weight and money, the Eldorado foregoes the XLC's famed storage rack.
 It has a unique stuff sac that attaches to the ridgeline of the hammock and serves as a ridgeline storage pocket.
 The Eldorado is 2-3 oz lighter than the XLC and suits people up to 6'6′′ tall (just like the XLC).